zacztan/DataScienceML/README.md

 ## Data Science and Machine Learning Portfolio

+### Z1_Analysis_of_Camera-Based_Sensor_Data.ipynb
+***Dataset***: Sensor observations of a city street (East Coast) on May 3rd 2020<br>
+***Dataset Features***: Object unique ID, Date of observation, Time of observation, Object type, Object coordinates (square box), Object coordinates (bottom center point), Object Longitude and latitude (bottom center point)
+1) Exploratory data analysis - inspect existing features
+   - update object unique ID to a shortened version for easier analysis
+   - combine date and time
+   - split points and coordinates
+2) Feature engineering
+   - create horizontal direction indicator for each object's complete trajectory (left-to-right or right-to-left)
+   - create real-time horizontal direction indicator for each object's individual observation
+   - create distance traveled per observation and cumulative distance traveled indicator
+   - create time delta per observation and cumulative time delta indicator
+   - create moving average for speed of object throughout observations indicator
+   - create current object trajectory in degrees indicator
+   - create real-time quadrant (40x40 pixels) information for each object
+3) Data Analysis
+   - What is the busiest time of the day?
+   - What time during the day had the most object types (pedestrians, bicycles, trucks)?
+   - How many unique objects from each object type were detected for the day?
+   - How were pedestrian, bicycle and truck traffic distributed throughout the day?
+   - What is the average number of observations captured by the sensor for each object type?
+   - What is the average time (s), distance traveled (m) and speed (m/s) for each object type?
+   - What is the most common direction of motion (left to right or right to left) for each object type?
+   - What is the average time between sensor observations for objects in each class type?
+4) Visualization of Sensor Data
+   - visualize the path of an individual object
+   - visualize the path of a specific object type (pedestrians, bicycles, trucks) from both directions, left-to-right direction, right-to-left direction and irregular paths (anomalies / outliers)
+   - visualize activity based on time interval such as afternoon rush hour (11am - 1pm), evening / night rush hour (5pm - 7pm), midnight (11pm - 1am) and non-peak hours (1am - 7am)

 ### Z1_Articles_Detecting_Restricted_Content.ipynb
 ***Dataset***: Collection of news articles titles<br>
 ***Dataset Features***: Time created, Date created, Number of upvotes, Number of downvotes, Article title, Article author, Article Category, Restricted Content (Over 18) flag